mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Creation of an api service

 Right now, http methods are implemented using $.get(), $.post(), etc. or, on the server side, via axios.get(), axios.post(), etc. Modern Ember encourages the use of the ember-fetch package.
 With that package, we could make an api service so that client components could do api.get(), api.post(), etc. (A similar centralization could be done on the server side as well.)
 By centralizing all http requests into a service, it becomes easier to change how http requests are done if ember-fetch ever gets upgraded or a new approach is introduced.

+## Cleaning up packages and unused elements

+I've used ember-unused-components to determine that we do not have any unused components as of late 2024.

+npm-check reveals quite a lot of packages that are either unused, in need of upgrade (minor or major).
+There are several packages listed as missing, but I believe that almost all of these are Ember packages that are automatically loaded elsewhere.

+ember-cli-dependency-checker is already installed and it never mentions anything out of the ordinary.
+Nevertheless, I've manually found a few packages that aren't used (g, gm, gm-reload, express-session) and removed them.